By Promotions

 Francis, 4–6 Francis Street, Wan Chai | (+852) 3101 9521

 A citywide favourite for tipples, casual meals, and—most importantly—brunch, Oolaa is a reliable spot to enjoy great food with good company.
-Its versatile brunch menu features the classic baked eggs shakshuka ($135) that will delight both vegetarians and carnivores alike with its velvety mouthfeel.
-Served with crusty sourdough baguette, with the option to switch to gluten-free bread for an additional $10, spending lazy weekends huddled over this skillet of deliciousness is just the way to do it.
+Its versatile brunch menu features the classic baked eggs shakshuka that will delight both vegetarians and carnivores alike with its velvety mouthfeel.
+Served with crusty sourdough baguette, with the option to switch to gluten-free bread which will cost a little extra, spending lazy weekends huddled over this skillet of deliciousness is just the way to do it.
 For the full Middle Eastern-inspired experience, sip on a peppermint Dilmah tea afterwards.

 At first glance, the connection between the proliferation of coffee culture in Hong Kong and the popularity of the Maghrebi shakshuka might seem shaky at best.
 However, as most of the menus on our round-up have shown, this humble egg dish has carved out a spot for itself as one of the most sought-after brunch dishes, leading to an appearance on the all-day menu of Sai Kung’s ever-popular Little Cove Espresso.